 - E-Cig FAQ

-There is no difference, it is two names for the same thing.
-Some people prefer to say e-juice (or juice), others prefer to say e-liquid.
-E-juice (and juice) has become the most commonly used term in recent years.
-However, many in the community feel that the original term e-liquid is more appropriate, as it is less appealing to children.
+Some people prefer to say E-Juice (or juice), others prefer to say eLiquid/E-Liquid but indeed they are the same thing.
+E-Juice has become the most commonly used term in recent years along with "Vape Juice".
+However, many in the community feel that the original term eLiquid is more appropriate, as it is less appealing to children.

 Higher PG solutions will deliver more of the "throat hit" experience that is similar to a cigarette.
 A 50% VG / 50% PG solution will deliver much more throat hit, than an 80% VG / 20% PG solution.

 Most eLiquids on the market today are a 70% VG / 30% PG, and most of all vapers prefer a 70% VG / 30% PG blend or 65% VG / 35% PG.

 We offer three PG/VG ratios and each are great for different vaping needs.
 50VG/50PG is great for smaller coils due to the liquid being thin enough to wick the little coils without leaking or dry hits.
 65VG/35PG is the most popular, thanks to just enough VG to be thick for clouds and just enough PG for flavor.
 This is also popular because it is the perfect blend for bigger coils, not to thick not to thin just right to wick in your coils and keep them wet without leaks and dry hits.
 Lastly, Max VG, Max VG is the highest amount of VG we can fit into your bottle without losing the flavor you love.
 Our Max VG is perfect for all your dipping and RTA needs, you will get the clouds you are looking for and the flavor you desire.

 Nicotine is a potent parasympathomimetic stimulate and an alkaloid found in the nightshade family of plants*.